njsilbiger/Coding_open_notebook/_posts/2017-01-09-GettingStarted.md

 ![NewProjects]({{ njsilbiger.github.io }}/images/Week1/ClickNewProject.png?raw=true =100x100)

 4) Once you click *New Project...*, you will be directed to this interface.
 Click *New Directory*.
 Note this will create a project in your default working directory.
-If you want to put your project in a different directory, like dropbox, my documents, or your local GitHub folder, then click *Existing Directory* and navigate to where you want.
+If you want to put your project in a different directory like dropbox, my documents, or your local GitHub folder, then click *Existing Directory* and navigate to where you want.

 ![CreateNewProjects]({{ njsilbiger.github.io }}/images/Week1/CreateNewProject.png?raw=true =100x100)